Amsterdam/react-maps/README.md

 # React Maps
 ![](https://github.com/amsterdam/react-maps/actions/workflows/ci.yml/badge.svg)

+Please do not use this package anymore.

+All dependencies can be found at: @amsterdam/arm-core

 Loosely implemented package using react with leaflet.
 As compared to the existing [react-leaflet](https://react-leaflet.js.org/), we want to set up things different in this repo: